Genex/ng2-mmbreakpoints/README.md

 It's largely inspired by the [angular-breakpoints](https://github.com/fknop/angular-breakpoints) package, but differs in that it uses the matchMedia method to track breakpoints.

-The matchMedia listeners are then wrapped in  an `RxJS` Observable for Angular2 usage.
+The matchMedia listeners are then wrapped in  an `RxJS` Observable for Angular2+ usage.

-## Install
+## Installation

 ### npm